Vestibular Rehabilitation

 Vestibular migraine

-Acute vestibular syndrome
+Acute vestibular syndrome (such as vestibular neuritis)

-Vestibular hypofunction
+Vestibular hypofunction/loss

 Meniere’s Disease